jlplanteen/msas-work/math-educ/readme.md

 __Language: SAS__

-Development of model for mathematical ability using gender, self-control, and time (five data collection waves during elementary school) to understand the potential impact of self-control on math skills development.
+Development of model for mathematical ability in Hispanic children using gender, self-control, and time (five data collection waves during elementary school) to understand the potential impact of self-control on math skills development.
 Techniques used included:
   -  Longitudinal analysis (generalized linear model with unstructured covariance matrix)
   -  Logistic regression (for missing data analysis)